Martin School Nurse

-Parents of students entering 7th grade Fall 2019: An updated Physical Exam (conducted after 3/1/2018) and immunization record (Tdap) are required for 7th grade entry.
-Please ask your PCP for a copy of these and forward to the school nurse prior to August 29, 2019.
+Parents of students entering 7th grade Fall 2020: An updated Physical Exam (conducted after 3/1/2019) and immunization record (Tdap and Meningococcal vaccines) are required for 7th grade entry.
+Please ask your PCP for a copy of these and forward to the school nurse prior to August 31, 2020.

 Annual Health Update Card: Please complete and return this card promptly, to communicate any health concerns and to provide accurate contact information.
 This ensures that you can notified, without delay, in the event of an illness or injury presenting at school.

 Health Insurance: In the interest of ensuring that all students have access to health insurance, Mass Health applications are available upon request and/or through the link listed to your left.
 Please contact the school nurse for any assistance needed.

 Immunization Exemptions: All exemptions to vaccination, Religious and/or Medical, must be renewed annually at the start of each school year, per MA Dept of Public Health regulations.
 Please visit the link to your left for a Religious Exemption form.
 Documentation of a Medical Exemption should be obtained from your student's Primary Care Provider.